typhonjs-node-npm-scripts/typhonjs-npm-scripts-build-babel/README.md

 }
 ```

-Please note that you can add comments to `.npmscriptrc`.
+Please note that you can add comments to `.npmscriptrc` and that `.npmscriptrc.js` is required and needs to use `module.exports`.
 Also please note that the build script performs a final sanity check to ensure that there are files / directories in the destination directory otherwise an exception is thrown.